Coffee Scrub Recipe with Coconut Oil for Skin Care + Homemade Gifts

-Made with a blend of aromatherapeutic essential oils, this homemade coffee scrub recipe resembles potted succulents and is the perfect treat for your natural summer skin care routine.
+Made with a blend of aromatherapeutic essential oils, this homemade coffee scrub recipe with coconut oil resembles potted succulents and is the perfect treat for your natural summer skin care routine.
 Learn how to make this DIY beauty recipe today to naturally pamper your skin and reduce the visible appearance of cellulite.
 Or make this natural body scrub to create unique homemade gifts for friends and family.

 I am one of those people who lacks a green thumb.
 While I’m not a serial plant murderer, my thumb varies from shades of putrid yellow to brown.
 I never kill my plants right off the bat.
 Instead, I tend to slowly torture them to death through a series of overwatering and underwatering then back again.
 My succulents always suffer the most.
 I’ll typically keep them alive for a year or so before sending them into a downward spiral that leads to rotting roots and leaves.